 Gresham History Week is a summer festival for all ages!
 Explore events, games, tours, and activities all over the Gresham area while learning about the history all around us.
 History Week commemorates the 250th anniversary of American independence by celebrating what makes Gresham unique — its people!
 Programs will include a city-wide scavenger hunt, live […]

 Join Oregon Humanities for a conversation with the extraordinary poet and novelist Naomi Shihab Nye about nations and communities.
 What makes this nation, the United States, what it is?
-How do nations change over time, and what moves those changes?
-How do communities become what we hope them to be?
-How should we strive to […]
+How […]

 Umatilla County Historical Society (UCHS) will be collecting stories from March 1 through July 4, 2026.
-Museum staff will attend multiple events around the county to deliver archival paper to communities who wish to participate.
-On June 27, Heritage Station will host “share your story,” a day set aside for those wishing to contribute their […]
+Museum staff will attend multiple events around the county to deliver archival paper to […]

 Join us for the 7th annual Archaeology & Culture Keepers Roadshow in Harney County on Saturday, June 27.
 The 2026 theme is “Fire & Water,” fundamental to the human story for all times and places.
 The Harney County Cultural Coalition has assembled artisans and craftspeople who will be demonstrating traditional skills such as saddle making and silver […]